Xcode

 - Use

-xcrun mcpbridgetools to write files into the Xcode project. - Build and preview inside Xcode to confirm the output behaves correctly.
+axint project index --changed <files>when context outside the current file matters. - Build and preview inside Xcode to confirm the output behaves correctly.

 Also useful